2015 San Diego Padres season

-The 2015 San Diego Padres season was their 47th season in MLB, and their 12th at Petco Park.
-General Manager A. J. Preller had a busy offseason, acquiring a new starting outfield in Matt Kemp, Justin Upton, and Wil Myers, while adding to an already strong bullpen with All-Star closer Craig Kimbrel.
+The 2015 San Diego Padres season was their 47th season in MLB and their 11th at Petco Park.
+General Manager A. J. Preller acquired a new starting outfield in Matt Kemp, Justin Upton and Wil Myers, while adding to an already strong bullpen with All-Star closer Craig Kimbrel.
 The Padres also signed free agent starting pitcher James Shields.
 San Diego traded away seven of its top 11 prospects, as rated by Baseball America entering the offseason.

 After starting the season 32–33 and six games behind in the National League West, the Padres fired manager Bud Black, who had managed the team for eight-plus seasons.
 Bench coach Dave Roberts filled in as manager for one game until Pat Murphy was named the interim manager.
 After spending one season as a third base coach for the Diamondbacks, on October 29, 2015, Andy Green was named manager of the San Diego Padres.